moetunes/Nextwm/README.md

 -------

-**snapwm** is a xinerama aware, very minimal and lightweight dynamic tiling window manager.
+**snapwm** is a xinerama and xrandr aware, very minimal and lightweight dynamic tiling window manager.

 All configuration is read from three files in ~/.config/snapwm/ .